-The Old World ambiance of our Cellar and Cask Room sets the stage for our labor intensive protocols which focus on a less invasive use of gravity, minimizing the need for filtration.
+The Old World ambiance of our Cellar and Cask Room sets the stage for our labor intensive protocols which focus on a less invasive use of gravity, minimizing the need for filtration and aggressive processing that sacrifice quality.
 Our Award Winning wines are hand crafted with emphasis focused on making the highest quality wines possible.

 All of Wolf Mountain’s Estate Vineyards are harvested by hand and then sorted into small lugs.
 The lugs are then brought to the winery crush pad for processing.
 Our state of the art Europress by Scharfenberger is one of the highest quality presses available.
 The press features multiple computerized pressing cycles specifically designed for different styles of wine such as a very long and delicate press cycle for sparkling wines that avoids crushing grape seeds which impart a distinct bitterness to the final wine.

 All of our white wine production is hand sorted to remove leaves, raisins, and damaged grapes.
 After sorting the grapes are whole cluster pressed instead of crushed and destemmed, this causes less damage to the fruit and preserves the delicate flavors and aromas that the local Georgia fruit offers.
 Once pressed, the juice is gravity fed into one of the fermentation tanks located 14 feet below in the cellar.
 These steps ensure only the highest quality juice is used to produce our award winning wines.

 Red wines are hand sorted as well, gently destemmed and gravity fed from the sorting table to one of the red wine, open top fermenters located in the cellar below.
 When the tank is full, the must (mix of grapes and juice) is chilled to the appropriate temperature and prepared for fermentation.
 Once fermentation begins and the skins separate from the juice, we begin the Old World technique of punching the resulting caps down by hand with a stainless steel mallet.